dair-ai/emotion_dataset/README.md

 Feel free to reach out to me at ellfae@gmail.com for more questions about the dataset.

+Usage: The dataset should be used for research purposes only.

 Free to use for educational and research purposes.
 If you use it, please consider citing:
 ```
 @inproceedings{saravia-etal-2018-carer,